01 of 03

 Why Is it Important to Carefully Measure and Sew Quilt Borders?

-We measure the quilt a bit differently and allow the borders to square it up.
-The instructions for measuring and sewing straight borders to a quilt can be used to add any type of border
+We measure the quilt a bit differently here and allow the borders to square it up; these instructions for measuring and sewing straight borders to a quilt can be used to add any type of border.

-Borders are usually sewn to the two longest sides of the quilt first, and then to the remaining two sides, with the final two extending straight across the ends of the first borders.
+Borders are usually sewn to the two longest sides of the quilt first and then to the remaining two sides with the final two extending straight across the ends of the first borders.
+The steps are:

 - Measure the quilt from top to bottom through its vertical midpoint.